CRPS and RSD in the Lower Leg and Foot – Symptoms, Causes, Treatment and Recovery

 The last and most revolutionary lower leg and foot recovery device for CRPS patients is the iWALK2.0.
 The iWALK2.0 is a hands-free crutch that straps directly to the leg.
 This takes weight off of the injured lower leg or foot and leaves the hands free and available for everyday life.
 The compact, lightweight design of the iWALK2.0 makes it easy to use in small spaces, up and down stairs, and even in the shower!
 To learn more about the iWALK2.0, click here. .

 Though CRPS affects only a small number of people, it doesn’t mean you have to suffer alone.
-Support groups for CRPS sufferers offer ways to help yourself and others who are dealing with the pain caused by this troubling condition.
+Support groups for CRPS sufferers offer ways to help yourself with RSD recovery and others who are dealing with the pain caused by this troubling condition.

 This CRPS / RSD community caters to the entire Untied States.
-One of their members will contact you and help you find a local group suited to your specific situation.
+One of their members will contact you and help you find a local group suited to your specific situation to assist with RSD recovery.

 This website has lists of blogs and support groups to help those suffering with RSD, CRPS, and chronic pain.